 This age-old remedy is also a useful tip.
 If you are worried about getting seasick, stay above board as much as possible and enjoy the fresh sea breeze.
 It is also recommended that you stare at the horizon.
 This helps the brain combine the right image with the perceived motion.

-Choose the right route
+Choose the right route – more sheltered seas mean smaller waves

-Summer or winter, the open sea or a voyage on the calm Adriatic?
+Summer or winter, the open sea or sailing on the calm Adriatic?
 Both the season and the destination affect the likelihood of seasickness.
 It will be higher when sailing on the Atlantic, the US coast or the popular Caribbean, where storms often threaten in the autumn.
 Even the Mediterranean is more turbulent in winter than in summer.
 The more sheltered the sea, the smaller the waves and the smaller the sway.

-Choose the right cabin
+Choose the right cabin – where is the boat rocked least?

 If you can choose a cabin and you are worried about getting seasick, prioritize cabins in the middle of the boat, which rock much less than cabins at the bow or stern.
 If the boat does not have a middle cabin, choose a cabin at the stern.
 Bow cabins are most exposed to the motion of the sea.
 If a cabin with a window is available, it’s better than a cabin without.
 If you are experiencing acute nausea or dizziness, looking out the window at the horizon can help.